-Local history resources are located at the Hervey Bay and Maryborough library branches.
+Find local history resources at the Hervey Bay and Maryborough library branches.

 Microfiche and microfilm readers, computers and printers are also available for use.

-If you need assistance with family history enquiries, please speak to our Library staff.
+If you need help with history inquiries, please speak to staff.

 Historic TV footage of the Fraser Coast between 1965 and 1975 has been digitised and saved to a YouTube playlist so it can be accessed by everyone.
 An innovation grant from the Library Board of Queensland made it possible to digitise extracts from the archives of Wide Bay’s first television broadcaster, Channel 7.
 The Seven Network retains copyright of the footage.

 Local history talks and interviews have been recorded to capture the past of the Fraser Coast from the perspective of historians, locals and history enthusiasts.

 The libraries' local history project, Having a Voice, recorded oral histories of people who traditionally did not have a voice including women and indigenous people.
 It was part of the Heritage Festival in 2018.